Yarnworker School of Weaving

 The first community-funded, virtual classroom for rigid-heddle weavers.
 Liz Gipson has been a weaving teacher for over 15 years.
 Her mission is to share rigid-heddle know-how. with the world!
 She offers deep-dive classes and fun weave-alongs specifically for rigid-heddle weavers.

-Click on link above to learn about available classes.
+Click here to learn about available classes.
 Your can order our convenient weaving kits that go with the many classes Liz offers.

 While Liz weaves lots of things at the Yarnworker School, her focus isn't really on the thing, its on the know-how it takes to make the thing.
 Whether you are a beginner and in need a few foundational classes, or you have been weaving for a while and want to challenge yourself in the company of your fellow weavers, you have found a space to do so.